 Aggregate employment generally increases with growing population.
 Therefore, The EPR is a measure of the extent to which the economy is providing income-generating jobs for persons who are of working age.
 It thus gives an indication of the demand for labour in the economy, in terms of the quantity of workers.
 An increase in the employment-to population ratio is often regarded as an indicator of economic acceleration and an increase in total employment as an indicator of economic stability.
-In November 2022 (Q4), the Employment-to-population ratio was 44.4 percent.
-It was observed that the employment-to-population ratio declined in November 2022(Q4) as compared to August 2022(Q3) at the national level as well as in both urban and rural areas.
+In November 2022 (Q4), the Employment-to-population ratio declined in November 2022(Q4) as compared to August 2022(Q3) at the national level as well as in both urban and rural areas.
 The results show that between August 2022(Q3) and November 2022 (Q4), the employment-to-population ratio declined by 2.0 percentage points at national level, by 5.6 percentage points in urban areas, and by 1.3 percentage points in rural areas.